SpontaneousCMS/spontaneouscms.github.com/documentation/html/_sources/tutorial.txt

   go to plan.
 One of the design philosophies of Spontaneous is to allow content editors to produce richly styled web-pages without having to struggle with layout themselves and without being in danger of breaking the layout of the pages.
 WYSIWYG editors actually hinder this.
-Having said that, when browsers' WYSIWYG implementations improve enough to be reliable and produce safe and uncluttered HTML then we'll think about using them.
+If and when browsers' WYSIWYG implementations improve enough to be reliable and produce safe and uncluttered HTML (which doesn't break catastropically when pasting from Microsoft Word...) then they *might* be supported.

 **Image** fields allow you to upload images using a drag-and-drop interface.
 Spontaneous has very powerful image manipulation functions built into it which